NomicFoundation/hardhat/packages/buidler-etherscan/README.md

 ];
 ```

-The third argument describes a named tuple with fields `x` and `y`.
+Where the third argument represents the value for the `point` parameter.

 The module can then be loaded by the `verify` task when invoked like this: